ChristianFernandezMedina/ChristianFernandezMedina/README.md

 ### Hi there 👋
+This is my portfolio where I show some of the most recent dashboards that I have created and been working on.
+Please take into consideration that all the data displayed is dummy.

 <!--
 **ChristianFernandezMedina/ChristianFernandezMedina** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.